DanWilliams91/BuddyGym/README.md

 5. <a href="https://github.com/" target="_blank">GitHub:</a>
     * GitHub is used to store the projects’ code after being pushed from Git.
 6. <a href="https://en.wikipedia.org/wiki/Microsoft_Paint" target="_blank">Microsoft Paint:</a>
-    * Microsoft Paint was used to create the logo, resizing images and editing photos for the website.
+    * Microsoft Paint was used to create the logo, resize images and edit photos for the website.
 7. <a href="https://www.microsoft.com/en-us/microsoft-365/word" target="_blank">Microsoft Word:</a>
     * Microsoft Word was used to crop the logo into a circular image.
 8. <a href="https://balsamiq.com/wireframes/" target="_blank">Balsamiq:</a>